sepehr/sepshell/README.md

 # Sepshell
-Sepshell is zsh theme inspired by the good old "cobalt2" theme with git bisecting, merging and rebasing modes.
+Sepshell is clean and minimal theme with git bisecting, merging and rebasing modes as well as some pretty configurable ascii symbols to build your shell prompt.

 ## Requirements
 - [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.